-Fisheries are one of the most significant renewable resources that ESA-IO countries have for food security, livelihoods and economic growth based on sustainable resources management plans and there is significant potential for value-added production.
-As populations in these countries continue to grow, the future benefits that these resources can provide will require balancing the increasing demands on fisheries, with the capacity of oceanic, coastal and freshwater fish stocks to sustain those harvests.
+Fisheries are one of the most significant renewable resources that ESA-IO countries have for food security, livelihoods and economic growth based on sustainable resources management plans and, there is significant potential for value-added production.
+As population in these countries continues to grow, the benefits that these resources should provide in the future, will require a balance of the increasing demands on fisheries with the capacity of oceanic, coastal and freshwater fish stocks, able to sustain those harvests.
 During the European Partnership Agreement negotiation in 2007-2008, the EU agreed to support the ESA-IO region in improving regional capacities for fisheries development and management.
 In 2009 the Council of Ministers of the Indian Ocean Commission endorsed a Fisheries Strategy to ensure the long term sustainable development of the fishing sector.
 At the same time the Ministerial Councils of SADC, EAC and the ESA-IO region endorsed specific fisheries chapters in their Interim Economic Partnership Agreements.

 The Programme for the Implementation of a Regional Fisheries Strategy for the ESA-IO region (IRFS-SmartFish) aims to harmonize the region’s strategies and is in agreement with the SADC/COMESA/EAC Tripartite Summit decision to strengthen regional integration, and in line with the 2009 resolution of the Fisheries Ministers of the ACP countries.